Learn how to relax, so your dog will not be misbehaving.

 In order for the dog to relax, the dog owner needs to be relaxed as well.
 But the relaxation activity needs to be practised continuously and consistently before the dog will understand and respond.

 Let’s first talk about what “relax” and “stress” means.
 Relax is a state of mind that helps you distance yourself from mental and physical consequences that cause you to react in a negative way.
 Stress is your body’s and mind’s way of reacting to a task.
 Relaxing is a way of cancelling negative and unwanted energy.

-I have learned to relax throughout my life by practising and understanding it so that it becomes a learned behaviour or state of mind that I fall into automatically.
+I have learned to relax throughout my life by practicing and understanding it so that it becomes a learned behaviour or state of mind that I fall into automatically.
 I don’t allow negative energy to have any impact on me.
 Since having dogs in my life, I have learned to practice it more and more in order to get even better at it through them.
 Dogs have always given me signs that I had been stressed by reacting negatively to a situation.
 In reverse, they do not react to a situation if I, myself, am relaxed.

 Your dogs can teach you how to get yourself relaxed if you work with them.
 Dogs are very relaxed and calm animals by nature but we humans create situations and conditions whereby they become stressed and unstable.

 I use the dog state of mind to figure out where the dog stress level is.
 Most dogs will show their stressed state of mind right away but some don’t.
 Believe me; there are many stressed dogs just like many stressed humans.